Particle production in a bouncing universe

 General relativity (GR)---a theory of classical spacetime, matter, and their interactions---enables investigations of black holes and the expanding universe \cite{Wald}.
 However, GR is not a microscopic theory and is inapplicable at singularities, such as the end point of gravitational collapse of sufficiently massive matter configurations and the cosmological big bang.
 It is expected that these singularities will be resolved by quantum effects.

 These depend on the quantization as different schemes are inequivalent \cite{Halvo}.
 For example, Schr\"{o}dinger and polymer quantizations use for their configuration spaces the $\mathbb{R}^{n}$ and a lattice, respectively.
-The two schemes lead to different results, when applied to simple systems such as the harmonic oscillator \cite{Cor07} for example.
+The two schemes lead to different results when applied to simple systems, such as the harmonic oscillator \cite{Cor07} for example.

 The study of quantum matter on a fixed curved geometry is called quantum field theory on curved background (QFTCB) \cite{BirDav82, ParTom09}.
 A notable result due to QFTCB is that the expansion of the universe creates energy excitations---called particles---in the field vacuum \cite{ParTom09}, a finding which is used to probe physics beyond the standard model, dark matter, and cosmological perturbations \cite{Ko25}.
-Another finding due to QFTCB is that a black hole radiates like a hot blackbody \cite{Haw75}.
-Similar to thermal energy's being the motion of microscopic particles, a black hole's temperature hints at an underlying microscopic structure.
+Another finding due to QFTCB is that a black hole radiates like a hot blackbody \cite{Haw75}; it is a link between gravity, quantum fields and thermodynamics.
+Further, similar to how thermal energy is related to the motion of microscopic particles, a black hole's temperature hints at an underlying microscopic structure.

-The formalism that describes the consistent joint propagation of classical geometry and quantum matter is called semiclassical gravity (SG) \cite{Hu20}; its difference from QFTCB lies in that quantum matter is now allowed to backreact on curved geometry, meaning that the latter is no longer fixed as in QFTCB.
+The formalism that describes the consistent joint propagation of classical geometry and quantum matter is called semiclassical gravity (SG) \cite{Hu20}; its difference from QFTCB lies in that quantum matter now backreacts on the curved geometry, meaning that the latter is no longer fixed as it is in QFTCB.
 In one version of canonical SG, the gravity phase space variables and matter quantum state are the relevant degrees of freedom that evolve via a state-dependent Hamiltonian constraint and the time-dependent Schr\"{o}dinger equation, respectively \cite{HusSin09,HusSin2,HusMM24}.
 Application of this SG approach to cosmology has demonstrated how particle production modifies the evolution of classical geometry \cite{HusSin2}.